Signs of Emotional Cheating Through Texting

 The phone is always available.
 There is no commute to a meeting point, no scheduling conflict, no risk of being seen together in public.
 A text takes three seconds to send.
 That frictionless access means the emotional affair can run in the background of daily life — during a work meeting, in the bathroom, while sitting next to you on the couch.

 A 2024 study published in PMC found that 86% of people use their phone every day while spending time with their partner, and on average, people are on their phone during 27% of their shared time together.
-That is a lot of available minutes for a hidden conversation.
+A 2025 meta-analysis of 52 studies (n=19,698) published in Frontiers in Psychology found that partner phubbing — ignoring your partner in favor of a smartphone — disrupts face-to-face communication and erodes trust over time, with media addiction being the strongest predictor of this behavior.

 Texting also creates a curated version of a person.
 No morning breath, no household arguments, no bills to split.
 The person on the other end of those messages only exists in their best, most charming form.
 That asymmetry is what makes text-based emotional affairs feel so intoxicating — and so unfair to the partner at home dealing with real life.